AT-Publishing/website/_posts/2018-01-10-tensorcharts.md

 tickers: false

-title: "TensorCharts - Free charting webapp where you'll get to watch the whales"
+title: "TensorCharts - Freemium crypto charting web-app with orderbook heatmap (you'll get to watch the whales)"
-description: "TensorCharts are available free for now - February 2018 update adds Bitstamp, BitMEX, Binance and GDAX to Bitfinex data."
+description: "TensorCharts are available free in the basic version that is still good for scalpers."

 image:
 - "/features/tensorcharts.png"